robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A table floats into the air" src="/uploads/essays/on-newsletters/24-table-slipped.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>I’m saying all this as someone who’s spent the better part of the last three years writing emails to strangers; I feel both liberated and yet also cursed by them.
-Newsletters are simply inescapable if you want to be a writer today.</p>
+      <p>I’m saying this as someone who’s spent the better part of the last three years writing emails to strangers because I feel both liberated and yet also cursed by them.
+Newsletters are just inescapable if you want to be a writer today.</p>
     </div>
   </div>